 “We love because he first loved us.
 Whoever claims to love God yet hates a brother or sister is a liar.
 For whoever does not love their brother and sister, whom they have seen, cannot love God, whom they have not seen.”
 John 4: 19-20.

-Like the post?
-Please Share it!
+Like this post?
+Please share it:

 Get your copy today!

-Please note this post may contain affiliate links and ads, read my full disclosure here.
+Please note this post may contain affiliate links and ads; read my full disclosure here.